nickmplay/jhc/README.md

 A testing suite using mocha and expect has been set up to test app functionality.
 The results can be seen by running the `$ yarn run test` command and new tests can be entered in the tests directory.

+A hosted version of the site can be viewed at `https://jhc2017.herokuapp.com/`